-Nature and causes of reactions to social, biological and psychological stress, maladaptive development, and faulty learning.
-Includes an in-depth study of anxiety disorders, character personality, and the psychoses.
+Nature and causes of reactions to social, biological and psychological stress, maladaptive development, and faulty

 PSY 536 - Community Mental Health Counseling

 This course introduces the student to the contemporary context of community mental health settings.
 Course content emphasizes recovery-oriented treatment for severe mental illness, disaster and trauma response, services for victims of abuse, the homeless, foster care services, case management, client advocacy, in-home and in-school services, bilingual client services, professional collaboration and medical family therapy.
 This is an elective course for which students wishing to pursue licensure as a Professional Clinical Counselor in the State of California should register.